nf-core/ampliseq/README.md

 ## Introduction

-**nfcore/ampliseq** is a bioinformatics analysis pipeline used for amplicon sequencing, supporting denoising of any amplicon and taxonomic assignment.
+**nfcore/ampliseq** is a bioinformatics analysis pipeline used for amplicon sequencing, supporting denoising of any amplicon and supports a variety of taxonomic databases for taxonomic assignment including 16S, ITS, CO1 and 18S.
 Phylogenetic placement is also possible.
 Supported is paired-end Illumina or single-end Illumina, PacBio and IonTorrent data.
 Default is the analysis of 16S rRNA gene amplicons sequenced paired-end with Illumina.

 A video about relevance, usage and output of the pipeline (version 2.1.0; 26th Oct.
 2021) can also be found in [YouTube](https://youtu.be/a0VOEeAvETs) and [billibilli](https://www.bilibili.com/video/BV1B44y1e7MM), the slides are deposited at [figshare](https://doi.org/10.6084/m9.figshare.16871008.v1).